How to add your logo to your social share images automatically

 Do I need coding skills for this?

 If you run a WordPress site, you won't need any coding skills to follow this tutorial.
-You can use our WordPress plugin to try it out - we offer free trials!
+You can use our WordPress plugin as well!

 If your site is not running on WordPress, you will need some experience with coding: You'll need to embed our snippets in the header of your sites and use dynamic variables to get different background images on every page.
 If you're a developer, you can also use our REST API.